go-imsto/imsto/API.md

 - Section name that in config 'imsto.ini'
 - All apis must include this argument

-### app
+### api_key
-- type: uint8
+- type: string
-- Custom app ID
+- Api caller key, for api authorization
 - All apis must include this argument

 ### user
-- type: uint8
+- type: uint
 - User ID

 ### token